Glossary – Words, terms, and the abuse of language.

 KEY OPINION LEADERS

-In the case of, say, Huawei, the “former politicians, university professors, lawyers and business people” who can help nudge regulation or even legal proceedings in a direction favourable to them.
+In the case of, say, Huawei, key opinion leaders are the “former politicians, university professors, lawyers and business people” who can help nudge regulation or even legal proceedings in a direction favourable to them.

 MEDIA CAPTURE

-Capture of public discourse through direct funding of news media outlets, or through selective access to sources and preferential treatment.
-Other means of influence may include the judicious application of advertising dollars in directions that are useful and less protected by traditional journalistic ethics, including branded or quietly sponsored content.
-Media capture is a form of “soft pressure” that differs from traditional forms of censorship or thought control.
+Capture of public discourse through funding of news media or through selective access to sources and preferential treatment.
+Other means of influence may include the judicious application of advertising dollars in directions that are useful and less protected by traditional journalistic ethics, including branded or sponsored content.
+Media capture is a form of “soft pressure” that differs from traditional censorship or thought control.

 RADICAL TRANSPARENCY